Load data from cloud storage: Amazon S3

 1. In the open worksheet, place your cursor in the USE ROLE line.

-2. In the upper-right corner of the worksheet, select Run.
+2. At the top of the worksheet, select Run.

 Note

 In this tutorial, run SQL statements one at a time.
-Do not select Run All.
+Don’t select Run all.

 3. Place your cursor in the USE WAREHOUSE line, then select Run.